Cannabis Sales and Transport in Humboldt County: HS § 11359, HS § 11360, and the Interstate Line

 The moment cannabis crosses into Oregon, Nevada, or any other state, it becomes federal drug trafficking.
 Not a California misdemeanor.
 A federal case, in federal court, with federal prison time.

 I've talked with people who truly believed that because they had it legal in California, they were safe moving it anywhere.
 That's one of the most common, and costly, misunderstandings I see in this line of work.
+It doesn't matter how careful the packaging is or how small the load looks, the moment that line is crossed, state law stops protecting you.

 Humboldt County sits right where Highway 101 and Highway 299 connect to the wider interstate highway system.
 That makes it easy for a simple local trip to accidentally look like the start of an interstate run.
 So the very first thing we check in every case is where that cannabis was actually headed.
 If it never left California, we work to keep the case inside the state system, where the penalties are far lighter.